NISLabUGA/PixelPatrol3D_Code/pp_detect/README.md

 1. Check the paper for methodological details
 2. Review the script headers for specific research question implementations
 3. Examine the configuration parameters for dataset path requirements
+4. Open GitHub issues for bugs and feature requests
+5. Contact the research team for academic collaboration